 While you can do the same thing in Canva, the process for doing so is more convoluted.
 You need to use Canva’s ‘frame’ tool, which involves first adding a frame to your design the Canva’s ‘Elements’ section, then locating a picture and dragging it into the frame.

-This process is considerably more time-consuming than the VistaCreate equivalent.
+This process is considerably more time-consuming than with VistaCreate’s method.